 All those traumatic experiences that have been built up in the mind as memory come up to the surface in silent, empty presence, where you cannot no longer resist.

 However, what you resist persists and the trauma will haunt you like a shadow for good, if you do not allow everything to rise in your empty awareness of presence.

 No matter what you’re thinking about in this present moment, if it is irritating you, then let the thoughts go and feel the irritation to its fullest.

 So the point is, people are uncomfortable when I discuss presence because it makes them look inward into that thoughtless dimension where they can no longer resist what is.

 It means they will have to feel down to the core of all of the weight coming up from the past that has been dragging them down.

 The reason that we have not known the present moment for what it is, which is empty, neutral silence is because we have completely identified with thought.

 We have taken ourselves to be the thinker.

-Awakening is that thoughtless happens, you don’t stop thinking because you never think.
-Thoughts happens, which means that thoughts also stop on their own, but they cannot stop until you stop believing yourself to be them.
+Awakening is that the thoughtless happens; you don’t stop thinking because you never think.
+Thoughts happen, which means that thoughts also stop on their own, but they cannot stop until you stop believing yourself to be them.

 A very large portion of the human resistance is as a result of false identification of who we think we are.